-(1) Youth under age 18 with a GED or high school diploma and employed must have their earnings considered as income to reduce the foster care payment.
-Otherwise Title IV-E FC payments must be closed.

-(2) Earned income is not counted for:

-(a) A youth, 18 years old or younger, who is a full-time student in grade 12 or below (or the equivalent level of vocational training or GED courses); or

-(b) Youth under 18 years of age and at least part-time youth (as defined by the institution) in grade 12 or below (or in the equivalent level of vocational training or GED courses) and not employed full-time.
+- (1) Youth under age 18 with a GED or high school diploma and employed must have their earnings considered as income to reduce the foster care payment.
+Otherwise Title IV-E FC payments must be closed. - (2) Earned income is not counted for: - (a) A youth, 18 years old or younger, who is a full-time student in grade 12 or below (or the equivalent level of vocational training or GED courses); or - (b) Youth under 18 years of age and at least part-time students (as defined by the institution) in grade 12 or below (or in the equivalent level of vocational training or GED courses) and not employed full-time.
 (P.L.
 96-272)

-Stat.
-Auth.: Oregon Laws, Chapter 422, 1995 Stats.
-Implemented: Oregon Laws, Chapter 422, 1995 Hist.: OYA 2-1995, f.
+Hist.: OYA 2-1995, f.
 12-19-95, cert. ef.
-1-2-96
+1-2-96; OYA 2-1997(T), f. & cert. ef.

+Unearned Income
-416-390-0190 Unearned Income (1) For Title IV-E-FC purposes, all unearned income/benefits potentially available to the youth must be counted against his/her foster care need on a dollar-for-dollar basis.
-Benefits awarded to the youth for which the agency is not yet payee or benefits not readily available to the youth must still be counted.

-(2) The following are examples of countable unearned income:

-- (a) All Social Security benefits;

-- (b) Veteran's benefits;

-- (c) Loans;

-- (d) Cash contributions from any source;

-- (e) State or private accident or disability payments;

-- (f) Personal injury settlements;

-(g) Lump sum income (except SOIL and IRS recoveries and lump sum support payment applied in the month of receipt to offset prior months Title IV-E maintenance costs);

-- (h) Youth support; - (i) Railroad Retirement and other pensions; - (j) Annuities, dividends, interest, royalties.
+- (1) For Title IV-E-FC purposes, all unearned income/benefits potentially available to the youth must be counted against his/her foster care need on a dollar-for-dollar basis.
+Benefits awarded to the youth for which the agency is not yet payee or benefits not readily available to the youth must still be counted. - (2) The following are examples of countable unearned in- - (a) All Social Security benefits; - (b) Veteran's benefits; - (c) Loans; - (d) Cash contributions from any source; - (e) State or private accident or disability payments; - (f) Personal injury settlements; - (g) Lump sum income (except SOIL and IRS recoveries and lump sum support payment applied in the month of receipt to offset prior months Title IV-E maintenance costs); - (h) Youth support; - (i) Railroad Retirement and other pensions; - (j) Annuities, dividends, interest, royalties.
 (P.L.
-96-272) Stat.
-Auth.: Oregon Laws, Chapter 422, 1995
+96-272)